GASCompanion/GASCompanion-Documentation/src/asc-on-player-state/index.md

 ### Granted Abilities / Attributes / Effects

-`MGCAbilitySystemComponent` provides three array properties for abilities, attributes and effects to be granted to the Owner Actor (in this case, the Player State).
+`GSCAbilitySystemComponent` provides three array properties for abilities, attributes and effects to be granted to the Owner Actor (in this case, the Player State).

 Here is the tooltip for each of those: